-Personality, experience or skills: which is most important when recruiting?
+Should you hire for experience or personality or skills?
+Which is most important when recruiting?
 When recruiting new staff, you’d be forgiven for admitting your main focus is on how candidates look on paper.
 Hard skills, experience and career history clearly count for a lot.

-But in your quest for the ‘perfect candidate’, are you missing out on attributes that could work far better for your team - or even business as a whole?
+But in your quest for the ‘perfect candidate’, are you missing out on attributes that could work far better?
+Maybe not just for your team, but for your business as a whole?

 For the shoe repair and key-cutting business Timpson, it’s an easy choice.
-The chairman, Sir John Timpson, has admitted that unless they’re recruiting for specialist roles in finance or IT, they ‘really don’t bother about CVs or qualifications… The only thing that matters is personality.’
+The chairman, Sir John Timpson, has admitted this.
+Unless they’re recruiting for specialist roles in finance or IT, they ‘really don’t bother about CVs or qualifications.
+The only thing that matters is personality.’

-And when business leaders in the communication and technology sectors participated in a 2013 survey the results were that ‘personality’ was the quality they most looked for in potential employees, with ‘cultural alignment’ coming next and ‘skill set’ coming last.
+And when business leaders in the communication and technology sectors participated in a 2013 survey the results were that ‘personality’ was the quality they most looked for in potential employees.
+For them, ‘cultural alignment’ came next while surprisingly, ‘skill set’ came last.

-Of course, it’d be a bad idea to hire someone who doesn’t have any of the skills and experience needed to do the job - and for specialist or senior roles it’s clearly not a viable strategy.
-As an employment business, we’d also argue for the need for CVs and we most certainly value qualifications.
+Of course, it would be a bad idea to hire someone who doesn’t have any of the skills and experience needed to do the job.
+And for specialist or senior roles it’s clearly not a viable strategy.
+As an employment business, we’d also argue for the need for CVs.
+And we most certainly value qualifications.
 But could paying as much attention to a candidate’s personality as their skills help you find some hidden gems in the talent pile?

-With company culture playing an increasingly crucial role in attracting and retaining staff, it makes sense that it’s important to find someone who’s the ‘right fit’ for a happy, productive and cohesive workforce.
+Company culture plays an increasingly crucial role in attracting and retaining staff.
+So it makes sense that it’s important to find someone who’s the ‘right fit’ for a happy, productive and cohesive workforce.